Damon118/MS2---Visit-Dingle-Co.-Kerry/README.md

 #### Google Maps API

-- [Google Maps](https://www.google.com/maps) was for the interactive map for prosepctive visitors.
+- [Google Maps](https://www.google.com/maps) was for the interactive map for prospective visitors.

 #### Logo